Skip to main content

 Why adversarial examples exist: Neural networks learn decision boundaries in high-dimensional space.
 In these spaces, small perturbations can move inputs across decision boundaries even when the perturbations are imperceptible in the original input space.
 The network hasn’t learned the “right” features---it’s learned features that work well on average but fail catastrophically on adversarial inputs.

-The existence of adversarial examples demonstrates a fundamental gap: networks that perform well on test sets can fail completely on inputs just slightly different from the test distribution.
+The existence of adversarial examples demonstrates a fundamental gap: networks that ace their test exams can catastrophically fail when reality throws them inputs that don’t match the textbook.

 Real-World Consequences